Wellington Civic Centre

 Solar Space Heating Design

-The ICAX design, which was reached in consultation with the architects and engineers at Telford & Wrekin Council, extracts “free heat” from the large areas of solar roofing on the south side of the building as well as from the solar chimney, changing room ventilation system and swimming pool ventilation system which would be wasted in a traditional system.
+The ICAX design, which was reached in consultation with the architects and engineers at Telford & Wrekin Council, extracts “free heat” from the large areas of solar roofing on the south side of the building as well as from the changing room ventilation system and swimming pool ventilation system which would be wasted in a traditional system.
 This free heat is used for domestic hot water, and heating the swimming pool, with the excess heat in the summer being stored in the ThermalBank for re-cycling in winter.

 ICAX Skid controls IHT